MoAnsir/reactBoiler/README.md

 To run the project locally use the following commands in the project directory

-This will build our site
+This will build the site
 ```
 webpack
 ```

-This will watch for changes and rebuild our site
+This will watch for changes and rebuild the site
 ```
 webpack --watch
 ```